 A staple of the fantasy genre and role-playing games in general, Invisibility is a classic DnD spell that does just what you’d expect.
 However, some confusing rules regarding the invisibility effect make this spell a little less straightforward than you’d imagine.

-We’ll cover how both the Invisibilty spell and effect work in 5e, as well as go into details about the fun and optimal applications of the spell.
+I’ll cover how both the Invisibility spell and effect work in 5e, as well as go into details about the fun and optimal applications of the spell.

 The spell Invisibility causes a creature you touch to become invisible.
-The invisibility condition means that the target is impossible to see without the aid of magic or a special sense and is considered heavily obscured.
-Attack rolls against the creature have disadvantage, and the invisible creature’s attacks have advantage.
+The invisibility condition means that the target is impossible to see without the aid of magic or a special sense (like Blindsight or Trusight).
+Attack rolls against the invisible creature have disadvantage, and the invisible creature’s attacks have advantage — even if a creature can “see” the invisible creature, these benefits still apply.

 Note that an invisible creature’s presence can still be perceived through other normal senses, like sound or smell, and by any evidence of the creature’s passing, like muddy footprints.